interactive3dgraphicscourse-uniud-2019/cubes-2019-petreska-florio/README.md

-# Modeling and rendering with cubes
+# Modeling and rendering with boxes

 ![Image from Minecraft](https://jordanweagly.files.wordpress.com/2012/02/figure_4.png)